JordanSimYJ/techxperience/website/Lab-1.md

 # permalink: /lab1/
 nav_order: 2
 ---
-# AskHR Lab 1: Using Prebuilt Agents and Tools
+# 🧑‍💼 AskHR Lab 1: Using Prebuilt Agents and Tools

+Please refer to [Lab 1 Explanations](./pdfs/Lab%201-explanation.pdf) before starting.

 ## Objective

 The **IBM watsonx Orchestrate catalog** serves as a vast repository of prebuilt AI agents and tools, tailored to address a wide array of use cases and requirements.
 This extensive collection helps you discover agents, tools, or a blend of both that align with your specific needs.
 In this lab, we will use one of the prebuilt agents to demonstrate how easy it is for a user to start the agent-building journey.